 Statement of Work (SOW)-based services and labour account for more than 40 percent of the average company’s total workforce spend per year.
 While sourcing and contracting capabilities continue to mature, operational procurement, especially for services, remains a challenge.
 Without complete services category management, your organisation will grapple with excess spend, inefficiency and significant risk.

-Join SAP Fieldglass and our customer during the 6th Annual PASA Premier ConfeX in Melbourne to learn how to streamline SOW management and drive value.
+Join SAP Fieldglass and Deloitte during the 6th Annual PASA Premier ConfeX in Melbourne to learn how to streamline SOW management and drive value.

 Our organisations are absolutely dependent upon our providers and have been for some time.
 Getting the promised results has been problematic, however, and procurement is often blamed as one of the contributors.
 By driving cross-boundary leadership, rather than just the sourcing initiative, procurement can make an enormous difference and create lasting value for both parties.